andyh1469/rl-uniswap/README.md

 Andy Hsu, Akshay Sreekumar

 # Description:
 This project simulates a decentralized liquidity pool (Uniswap v3) in Gym by formulating it as an MDP.
-We then take a deep reinforcement learning approach to train liquidity provider agents in this environment.
+We then use deep reinforcement learning to train liquidity provider agents in this environment.
 See [report.pdf](report.pdf) for more details.

 # Run Instructions:
 First, unzip the blockchain data to get the required DataFrame files: